This content is incomplete and may be inaccurate, feel free to look around & please check back later for updates.

 Now that we can see what’s there and how people have done it, we can figure out what bits we need to achieve this.

-Metra 99-7519B – This is similar to the aliexpress options in terms of style (the DIN area has a protruding lip) but contains the side guides.
+Metra 99-7519B (or Aerpro FP8268)- This is similar to the aliexpress options in terms of style (the DIN area has a protruding lip) but contains the side guides.
 The one pictured specifically is for the NC2 and up due to the lower rounded corners, for the NC1 there’s a different variant with the square corners.
-This (or a variant of it) is what the majority of guides/videos/forums use.
+This (or a variant of it) is what the majority of guides/videos/forums use, and seems to fit the nicest regarding gaps when installed, but may need slight modification depending on the exact size of the radio you get (Atotos especially)

-My aim is to try to source the Scosche MA1550B for the appearance, and also it seems to have a slightly larger (taller?) opening to allow for the cheaper radios that I’m looking to get.
-I’m reading a lot of people are having to modify the other options by filing or grinding to get radios to fit.
+My aim is to try to source the Scosche MA1550B for the slightly more OEM look especially around the aircon controls, and also it seems to have a slightly larger (taller?) opening to allow for the cheaper radios that I’m looking to get.
+I’m reading a lot of people are having to modify other options by filing or grinding to get radios to fit.

 Update: I found a site within the country that listed the Schosche as in stock (and expensive!).
 I have ordered it and if it’s the right one when it arrives I’ll update this with their name.